-What The Popi Act Means For Direct Marketing In South Africa: A Q&a With David Dickens
+What The Popi Act Means For Direct Marketing In South Africa - A Q&a With David Dickens

-Submitted by: Media Update Editor
+Written by: Media Update Editor Save to Instapaper

 The DMASA is a non-profit organisation focused on protecting and developing the interactive and direct marketing industry.
 It also values the protection of consumers and promotes responsible marketing.